allen-li1231/zeppelin-vscode/README.md

 * Open it using VS Code, during first cell run you will be prompted to provide server url and credential.

 ## How to Use
 * Want to create a notebook (.zpln file) that doesn't exist on the server?
-Just open it and specify the saving path as prompted.
+Just create and open it locally and specify the saving path as prompted.
-* Zeppelin credential settings can be accessed by searching for 'zeppelin' in setting or command palette.
+* Zeppelin credential and network settings can be accessed by searching for 'zeppelin' in setting or command palette.
 * Once the interpreter is typed in the cell (e.g., %python), its status is shown at the button right portion of the cell, you may restart the kernel by clicking on it.
 * In Zeppelin web UI, code languages are determined by magic command, while in VSCode you need to manually select the language mode in the bottom right corner of the cell.
-If you cannot find the desired language in the list, please search and install the extension that supports as language server from extension marketplace.
+If you cannot find the desired language in the list, please search and install the extension that supports as language server from VSCode extension marketplace.

 ### :bell:Tips
 * Internally local changes to the notebook are updated to the Zeppelin server in every 3 seconds (by default),